Background

 A Club-Ready Masterpiece

-However, the sad reality is that I’ve never heard song in a club.
+However, the sad reality is that I’ve never heard this song in a club.
 Even though it is a favorite among her most loyal fans, me included, since it was never released as an official single with a music video, so many casual listeners and club DJs don’t know it exists.
 Because it stayed as a hidden gem on the album, it missed out on the chance to become a worldwide club anthem.

 Conclusion